 The practice had a comprehensive induction and training programme for all newly appointed staff.
 We spoke with a member of staff who had recently been employed by the practice.
-They told us that they had received a comprehensive two week induction period which included in-house training, observational training and competency assessments.
+They told us that they had received a comprehensive two week induction period which included in-house training and competency assessments.
 Training covered such topics as safeguarding, infection prevention and control, hand washing techniques, fire safety, health and safety and confidentiality.

-All members of staff were suitably trained to carry out their roles and received regular in-house educational sessions delivered by both the GP and the practice manager.
-Staff we spoke with told us that in-house educational sessions and training were delivered on a weekly basis by the GP on numerous topics which included travel medicine and chaperone training.
+All members of staff were suitably trained to carry out their roles and received regular in-house educational sessions delivered by both the lead GP and the practice manager.
+Staff we spoke with told us that in-house educational sessions and training was delivered in various forms such as through role play for confidentiality training and case studies for travel medicine updates.
+A session had also been held in relation to the walk-in HIV (human immunodeficiency virus) testing service which is offered to patients to ensure all staff understood the correct process to follow should a patient require this service.
 Training records showed that staff had received all mandatory training.
 Staff told us they valued the training provided to them.